Koskull family: Swedish branches

-The Koskull family in Sweden first appeared in the 1450s, when Brand Koskull the Elder migrated from Livonia.
-From then on members of the family held high positions in armies, courts and within the royal palace.
-The family is widely known in Sweden for its royal mistresses of several kings, notably Aurora Wilhelmina Koskull and Mariana Koskull.
+The Koskull family first appeared in Sweden in the 1450s, when Brand Koskull the Elder emigrated from Livonia.
+From then on, members of the family held high positions in armies, courts, and the royal palace.
+The family is widely known in Sweden, as several towns are named after the family, such as Koskullskulle and Kosta.
+The Koskulls are also notable in Sweden because some members, notably Aurora Wilhelmina Koskull and Mariana Koskull, were royal mistresses of several European kings.
 The relationship between the royal family and the Koskulls was viewed as very close, which rendered the family very influential within the aristocracy.
-At some stage the family had close relations with Napoleon I; however, it is unclear if it was only with Mariana and Aurora Koskull or if it extended to other family members.
-They are also one of the founders of Kosta Boda, a famous Swedish glassworks which was founded in 1742 by General Anders Koskull and Georg Bogislaus Staël von Holstein.
-The family had 3 branches, nr 248, 160 and 184 which all held noble or baron titles, with branch Nr 184 the sole surviving branch today.
+At some stage, the family had close relations with Napoleon I; however, it is unclear if it was confined to Mariana and Aurora Koskull or if it extended to other family members.
+They are also founders of Kosta Boda, a famous Swedish glassworks which was founded in 1742 by General Anders Koskull and Georg Bogislaus Staël von Holstein.
+The family had three branches in Sweden, nr 248, 160, and 184.
+All three branches held noble or baron titles, with branch Nr 184 being the sole surviving Swedish branch today.

-Several towns are named after the family; Koskullskulle, Kosta.